cliffzhou92/STT/README.md

 ## Get Started
 Install the dependencies by ``pip install -r requirements.txt``, and change directory to the ``./example_notebooks``.
 Run the results with Jupyter Lab.

-In MAC OS, if there's an issue with installing ptsc related packages, it's recommended to refer to the trouble shooting [here](https://pygpcca.readthedocs.io/en/latest/installation.html).
+In MAC OS, if there's an issue with installing ptsc-related packages, it's recommended to refer to the trouble shooting [here](https://pygpcca.readthedocs.io/en/latest/installation.html).
 Or below is alternative way to install in a seprate conda environment:

 ```bash
 conda create -n stt python==3.7.6